 It’s a blur

-I had PND with my first baby and, strangely, I don’t really remember what it felt like.
+I had PND with my first baby and there’s a lot I don’t really remember from those first months.
 I know that at the time I felt horrendous and kept thinking, ‘This can’t be my life – I have to get away from this’, but that whole period of my life is a blur now.
 I saw a psychiatrist about three weeks after the birth and took anti-depressants for about a year, which really helped.
 But I barely remember any specifics from the first six months of my daughter’s life.

 For me postnatal depression felt like I was having the worst panic attack of my life.
 But at the same time I felt like I was in the middle of a packed room and I couldn’t let the panic show on my face.
 I don’t know why I felt like I had to keep my feelings to myself but I just kept thinking, ‘Act normal, act normal’.